 GeneCards Summary for PRMT5 Gene

 PRMT5 (Protein Arginine Methyltransferase 5) is a Protein Coding gene.
-Among its related pathways are Gene Expression and Chromatin Regulation / Acetylation.
-GO annotations related to this gene include chromatin binding and ribonucleoprotein complex binding.
+Diseases associated with PRMT5 include Mantle Cell Lymphoma.
+Among its related pathways are Activated PKN1 stimulates transcription of AR (androgen receptor) regulated genes KLK2 and KLK3 and Chromatin organization.
+Gene Ontology (GO) annotations related to this gene include protein heterodimerization activity and transcription corepressor activity.